jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W8.md

 <h1 style="color: darkred;">W8 - Production Week</h1>

-Film all planned shots and record your production sound.
+Film all planned shots and record your on-scene production sound.
 Collect ambient audio and, if need it, subtle instrumental music (no lyrics).
 Follow your pre-production plan and keep your files clearly organized.

 ### Technical Requirements